radicallyopensecurity/ros-website/ros-public-reports/README.md

 # ROS Public Reports

 This readme contains all other publicly available reports.
-Some of the reports were made available in the form of a blogposts.
+Some of the reports were made available in the form of a blog posts.

 ### Destiny